noke-inc/noke-mobile-library-ios/README.md

     }
 ```

-### Connecting to Nokē Device ###
+### Connecting to a Nokē Device ###

-* When a Nokē Device is broadcasting and has been detected by the `NokeDeviceManager` the Noke Device updates state to `Discovered`.
+* When a Nokē Device is broadcasting and has been detected by the `NokeDeviceManager` the Nokē Device updates state to `Discovered`.
 The manager can then connect to the Nokē Device.

 ```swift
 case .nokeDeviceConnectionStateDiscovered: